The beautiful Fernhill Gardens in Stepaside is one of the newest parks in Dublin, and it’s well worth a visit.

 Currently, under development as a public park, it preserves a historic landscape on the outskirts of Dublin City.
 While still in the development process, the park now has landscaping, footpaths, ponds, a play area, sports pitch, 400m running track, 3 car parks, woodland walks, a sports court and more.

 The original coach house will be developed as tearooms with a new tower building providing toilets and staff facilities.
-Currently (2023) the final stage is still a work in progress.
-One of the planned features is a herd of free-roaming Droimeann cattle to keep the grass in check.

 What to expect from a walk around Fernhill Gardens